k-box/k-box/docs/user/en/administration/settings/mail.md

 The `KBOX_MAIL_HOST`, `KBOX_MAIL_PORT`, `KBOX_MAIL_FROM_ADDRESS` and `KBOX_MAIL_FROM_NAME` are required.

-Those settings can be overrided from the user interface, except for the `KBOX_MAIL_DRIVER`.
+All settings, except for the `KBOX_MAIL_DRIVER`, can be overwritten from the user interface.

 If the `log` `KBOX_MAIL_DRIVER` is set, the K-Box will be locked in a particular develpment mode that will write all the email messages to the log file, accessible from the _Maintanance and events page_.
 With this driver no real email will be sent.
 Also, when the `log` driver is used, the administrator will not be able to change the server parameters from the UI.